Wenman Coke (died 1776): Political career

 Coke was returned to Parliament for Derby in 1772.
 At the 1774 general election he was returned for both Derby and Norfolk, and chose to sit for the latter.
 He continued to represent this constituency until his death two years later.

 Family

 Wenman Coke died in 1776.
-He had married Elizabeth Chamberlayne, daughter of George Chamberlayne and had several children, including Thomas William Coke, 1st Earl of Leicester (6 May 1754 – 30 June 1842) and Edward Coke (b.
+He had married Elizabeth Chamberlayne, daughter of George Chamberlayne, and had several children, including Thomas Coke, 1st Earl of Leicester (6 May 1754 – 30 June 1842) and Edward Coke (b.
 28 June 1758).
 His wife survived him by over 30 years and died in 1810.

 His son Thomas succeeded him to Holkham Hall and, as Member of Parliament for Norfolk, he became an influential agricultural reformer.
-In 1837 the Earldom of Leicester was revived in his favour.
+In 1837 the earldom of Leicester was revived in his favour.